all stories from this project:

 Founder of the Olympia Zine Library at the Liberation Cafe

-Liberation Cafe Archive: Community Roots
+Liberation Cafe Archive: Community Roots 2023-24 Third Spaces Series

 The Liberation Cafe was an activist space that formed in 1996 as a place for people to work, collaborate, host events, and engage with community.
 See the full PDF archival of materials that were preserved and scanned by Liberation Cafe co-founder Pat Tassoni.
 Thank you, Pat, for sharing these materials with us!

-Keith Eisner: Community Roots, Driftwood Daycare
+Keith Eisner: Community Roots 2023-24 Third Spaces Series, Driftwood Daycare

 “It was so child-oriented.
 It was also a place that I went in thinking, 'Okay, we're going to teach the kids something.'
 I learned quickly at this age, it's not a matter of teaching them; it's a matter of letting them play, and as they play, they are learning.”